justinkimchi1/Nginx-configuration-with-UFW-Firewall/README.md

 ## Task 3 Nginx Configuration
-This entire section was made with the help of [Nginx ArchWiki](#7-nginx) and [Week 10 Notes](#8-week-twelve-notes)
+This entire section was made with the help of [Nginx ArchWiki](#7-nginx) and [Week 10 Notes](#8-week-twelve-notes) Here we will be using nginx to configure an active server.
+We will be editing the main conf file given to us by default and we will be creating our own seperate server block file.
+We create our own server block file because it keeps the configuration files clean and simple, it is easier to debug since it won't affect the other parts on the main configurations, and it is one of the best practices.
+We will be checking the status of the service with systemctl command lines and we will test our nginx configuration with `sudo nginx -t`.

 1. Install Nginx
 ```
 sudo pacman -S nginx